 [A glance back at our summit, high above the trail at upper right.]

-Overall, I really enjoyed North Vic.
+Overall, I really enjoyed North Victoria Peak.
 The terrain was varied, with snow, glacier travel, rock and great views all around.
 It was a wee bit spicier than I was expecting, which is also nice.
 Climbing gets boring if there's never any surprises.
+Once again Ben and I proved a competent team and pulled off a safe and successful ascent.